How to use cheapskate in a sentence

 In the early sixties a cheap edition appeared, and cheap editions were rare things then.

 She was dressed in her brightest skirt and fairly shone with the abundance of cheap jewelry she wore.Alila, Our Little Philippine Cousin|Mary Hazelton Wade

-British Dictionary definitions for cheap skate informal a miserly person
+British Dictionary definitions for cheapskate

-Idioms and Phrases with cheap skate cheap skate
+Other Idioms and Phrases with cheapskate